 After working in a circus, Burt was already 32 when he started a brilliant film career.
-His first movie was The Killers (1946) directed by Robert Siodmack.
+His first movie was The Killers (1946) directed by Robert Siodmak.
 After that, he played in many other great movies: From Here to Eternity, Vera Cruz, The Professionals, Elmer Gantry (he won the Best Actor’s Oscar for this one), Sweet Smell of Success, The Leopard, Airport and much more.

-I love Burt Lancaster because of his talent, of course, but also because he was someone very unique.
+I love Burt Lancaster yes, because of his talent, but also because he was someone very unique.
 He had this thing that makes him different from the other actors.
 It was maybe his famous smile, but I think it was also his gaze.
 I have always noticed that the way Burt Lancaster was acting with his eyes was very special.
 Burt Lancaster could be funny, he could be dramatic, he could be mean.
-He could be one of the greatest actors of his generation, or of all times!
+He could be one of the greatest actors of his generation or of all times!
 And he was!

-Burt Lancaster was not only an actor, he was a also good person.
+Burt Lancaster was not only an actor, he also was a good person.
 He had good tastes: he loved to play piano, read and drawing and also had a beautiful singing voice.
 We also remember Burt Lancaster for being one of those actors who fight for American civil rights.
 He attended “The March on Washington for Jobs and Freedom” in 1963 with some other famous actors: Sidney Poitier, Charlton Heston, Marlon Brando and Harry Belafonte.
 He was also one of the first actors with Elizabeth Taylor to fight against the AIDS, this terrible disease.

 As you can see, Burt Lancaster was someone that deserves to be remembered for many good reasons.
 Happy birthday Burt Lancaster!